 Christopher M. Day

-Mr. Day is an active member of the Virginia Bar and is admitted to practice in the Virginia Circuit, General District, the Juvenile and Domestic Relations Courts, in addition to the Virginia Court of Appeals, the Virginia Supreme Court, the Federal Court for the Eastern District of Virginia and the United States Supreme Court.
-He holds memberships in the Fairfax, Loudon and Arlington County Bar Associations, as well as the National Center for Victims of Crime Bar Association, and the Knights of Columbus.
+Mr. Day holds a Juris Doctorate degree from George Mason University School of Law, where he served as a student editor for the Letter of Credit Update.
+He is a 1991 graduate of Michigan State University, with a Bachelor of Arts degree in financial administration.
+Mr. Day is an active member of the Virginia Bar and is admitted to practice in all the courts of the Commonwealth, as well as the United States District Court for the Eastern District of Virginia, and the United States Supreme Court.
+He is a member of the Fairfax, Loudoun and Arlington County Bar Associations, as well as the National Center for Victims of Crime Bar Association.

 Mr. Day lives in Oakton, Virginia with his wife of 20 years, three children, a dog and a guinea pig.